-If OL deems a LICENSING REPORT constitutes being classified as a health and safety LICENSING REPORT, then the regulation MUST BE checked as such in Connect and the LS/Investigator is required to complete a follow up within 30 business days to the provider after the CAP is accepted.
+If OL deems a LICENSING REPORT constitutes being classified as a health and safety LICENSING REPORT, then the regulation MUST BE checked as such in Connect and the LS/Investigator is required to complete a follow up within 30 business days to the provider after the CAP is fully accepted.

 Licensing Specialist/Investigator in conjunction with the manager, may decide that a follow up is required earlier than 30 business days based on the number and type of violations.
 The purpose of the follow up is to ensure that the provider has successfully implemented the CAP that was issued during the inspection/investigation process.
-Proof of implementation must be collected.
-Licensing specialists will determine in consultation with their manager if ongoing monitoring procedures are needed after the 1st 30 day follow up.